Canoeing The French River From Top To Bottom:

 Planning The Route:

-The three sections where you have some choice are these:
+Then there are three sections where you have some choice:

 - the top of Okikendawt Island.
-You could go down the Little French River channel on the north side of the island and then rejoin the main channel after portaging Five Finger Rapids.
+You could go down the main channel on the south side of Okikendawt Island after doing the 580-meter Portage Channel portage and the Cradle Rapids portage or you go down the Little French River channel on the north side of the island and then rejoin the main channel after portaging Five Finger Rapids.

 2. Eighteen Mile island.
 You could choose to paddle the North Channel instead of going down the main channel on the south side.